blairun/AirRally/README.md

 ![AirRally Feature Graphic](docs/images/feature_graphic.png)

 AirRally is a motion-controlled table tennis game that turns your Android phone into a paddle.
-Connect with nearby friends over Bluetooth and swing your devices to rally an invisible ball back and forth with each other.
+Connect with nearby friends over Bluetooth and swing your devices to rally an invisible ball back and forth.

 ## Features

 *   **Local Multiplayer:** Connect with a friend over Bluetooth to play a 1v1 Ping Pong match.
 *   **Motion Controls:** Use your phone as a paddle.
 Hit the ball with varied force and direction.
-*   **Sound Effects:** Audio feedback for hits, misses, and wins.
+*   **Effects:** Visual and audio feedback for hits, misses, and wins.

 ## Getting Started